fabric8io/fabric8-test/perf_tests/osioperf/scripts/workshop-demo/README.md

-# Openshift.io User Scenario Performance Evaluation
+# Openshift.io - Workshop Demo User Scenario Performance Evaluation
 These tests are intended to measure performance of OSIO UI for users performing a given scenario such as login, click through the OSIO UI etc.

 ## Environment